JuliaLinearAlgebra/BlockBandedMatrices.jl/README.md

-A `BlockBandedMatrix` is a subtype of `BlockMatrix` of [BlockArrays.jl](https://github.com/JuliaArrays/BlockArrays.jl) whose non-zero blocks are banded.
+A `BlockBandedMatrix` is a subtype of `BlockMatrix` of [BlockArrays.jl](https://github.com/JuliaArrays/BlockArrays.jl) whose layout of non-zero blocks is banded.
 We can construct a `BlockBandedMatrix` as follows:
 ```julia
 l,u = 2,1          # block bandwidths
 N = M = 4          # number of row/column blocks